Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2024-01-13-THM-Splunk-Data-Manipulation.md

 **Q1: Connect to the Lab.**

-If you do want to connect via ssh then you can follow my method here.
+If you do want to connect via ssh then you can follow the method I used here.
 Let me know if you have another way in!
 I reset the ubuntu user password and sshed in with the new password.

-From the machines terminal in split screen browser:
+From the machine's terminal in split screen browser:

 ```bash